-Budget Narrative Attachment: CID510122_CityofManassas_CFPF-1_Budget_Narrative.pdf
+Budget Narrative Attachment: CID510122_CityofManassas_CFPF-2_Budget_Narrative.pdf

-Project Budget Narrative providing a detailed budget related to the study to assess flood hazards and flood risks for the Russia Branch watershed.
+Project Budget Narrative provides a detailed budget related to the three-phase study assessing flood hazards and flood risks for Buckhall Branch and Cabin Run watersheds.

 Scoring Criteria for Studies - Round 4

 Scoring

 Revising floodplain ordinances to maintain compliance with the NFIP or to incorporate higher standards that may reduce the risk of flood damage.
 This must include establishing processes for implementing the ordinance, including but not limited to, permitting, record retention, violations, and variances.
 This may include revising a floodplain ordinance when the community is getting new Flood Insurance Rate Maps (FIRMs), updating a floodplain ordinance to include floodplain setbacks or freeboard, or correcting issues identified in a Corrective Action Plan.